-Yes buttermilk waffle mix can be made the day before - the secret is to cover it with plastic wrap and refrigerate.
+Yes, buttermilk waffle mix can be made the day before - the secret is to cover it with plastic wrap and refrigerate.
 If you want to be really organized you can portion the batter into disposable cups up to 1-2 hours before you need to cook them - this will be much better than a frozen waffle.

 How do you keep waffles warm on a waffle bar?

-To keep homemade waffles warm it is best if each guest cooks their own, this only takes a couple of minutes especially if you have already measure out the mix into cups - Saves you having to reheat waffles.
+To keep homemade waffles warm it is best if each guest cooks their own, this only takes a couple of minutes especially if you have already measured out the mix into cups - Saves you having to reheat waffles.